CharlieMallon/milestoneThree/README.md

         -   what do you want to use app for?
     -   Prompts that tell the user how to source

--   ### curent features

-    -   Log in
-    -   all CRUD on Tasks and Categories
-    -   easy to complete/priorities tasks
-    -   tasks are ordered by importance and date
-    -   tasks are caioried (on accounts page)
-    -

 -   ### Issue 2

     -